Wilky2/KubernetesSubmissions/logoutput/log-output-app/README.md

 # Log Output App

-A Spring Boot application that generates a random string on startup, stores this string into memory, and outputs it every 5 seconds with a timestamp.
+A Spring Boot application that reads a specified file and provides the content in the HTTP GET endpoint for the user to see.

 ---